Why Is Butterbur No Longer Recommended For Migraine Prevention?

-Butterbur is a perennial shrub, found throughout Europe as well as parts of Asia and North America.
+Butterbur, marketed in the US as Petadolex, is a perennial shrub, found throughout Europe and in parts of Asia and North America.
 It is usually found in wet, marshy ground, in damp forests, and adjacent to rivers or streams.
-The common name is attributed to the large leaves being used to wrap butter during warm weather.
+The common name is attributed to the large leaves used to wrap butter during warm weather.
 It is a supplement that has been used for years for treatment of migraine.

-Does Butterbur Help Migraine?
-The American Academy of Neurology and the American Headache Society performed high-quality studies that have endorsed the use of butterbur extract to reduce the frequency of migraines.
-The supplement is generally well tolerated but can cause adverse effects.
-The long-term safety of Butterbur is suspicious but has not been determined.
 It has been banned in several European countries and is unavailable in the UK and Germany.
 Its safety is being evaluated by the American Headache Society.
-Unfortunately, because of these concerns, Butterbur should not be used.
+Unfortunately, because of these concerns, Butterbur should not be recommended.

-1.What about toxic liver problems with butterbur?
-Some butterbur products contain liver-toxic pyrrolizidine alkaloids (PAs) and potential cancer causing chemicals, which may be removed by a special patented treatment and only marked under the name Petadolex.
+1.What are the toxic liver problems with butterbur?
+Some butterbur products contain liver-toxic pyrrolizidine alkaloids (PAs) and potential cancer causing chemicals.
+These chemicals may be removed by a special patented treatment and only marked under the name Petadolex.
 Only Petadolex, which is labeled as free of PAs has been used in the research studies which established its effectiveness.

 2.What are the side effects of PAs?
 PAs can damage the liver, lungs, blood circulation, and possibly cause cancer.